jwmatthews/kyma_poc/nbs/example/reports_B/coolstuff-javaee/gpt-3.5-turbo-16k/quarkus_springboot_cdi-to-quarkus-00050_2_full_run.md

 ## Reasoning
 The static code analysis tool has identified that the `@Stateless` annotation can be replaced with a CDI scope annotation, such as `@ApplicationScoped`.
 This is because Quarkus uses CDI for dependency injection and does not support EJBs.

 To update the `CatalogService` class to use Quarkus, we need to replace the `@Stateless` annotation with `@ApplicationScoped`.
-This will ensure that the class is managed as a CDI bean and can be injected into other components.
+This will ensure that the class is managed by CDI and can be injected into other components.

 The updated code snippet reflects this change by replacing `@Stateless` with `@ApplicationScoped` on line 18.